godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 First, in the **external** text editor of your choice, create a new file called ``compute_example.glsl`` in your project folder.
 When you write compute shaders in Godot, you write them in GLSL directly.
-The Godot shader language is based on GLSL.
+Godot's shading language, GDShader, is based on GLSL.
 If you are familiar with normal shaders in Godot, the syntax below will look somewhat familiar.

 .. note::